 - In APAC, we continue to work with all relevant agencies to ensure that there is strong understanding of the services operating within our data centers, the critical nature of them and their import contribution to wider society whilst we are all handling this pandemic.
 In Australia, representations have been made to the NSW government and it has been recognized that data centers are part of the critical infrastructure.
 In Japan, Singapore and Hong Kong we continue to connect with the key contacts in the respective federal agencies

 Does Digital Realty have the ability to remotely run and manage data center operations with no Human Resources inside the campus under the most extreme situations?

-Our business continuity planning includes running our sites with minimal staff and we are preparing for this should we need to institute this plan through remote monitoring of BMS systems and security systems, and dispatch only.
+- Our business continuity planning includes running our sites with minimal staff and we are prepared for this should we need to institute this plan through remote monitoring of BMS systems and security systems, and dispatch only

 Are there any circumstances in which Digital Realty will remove security staff or limit access to the data center?